MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.225-11.md

 As prescribed in 25.1102(c), insert the following clause:

-Buy American—Construction Materials Under Trade Agreements (DEC 2022)
+Buy American—Construction Materials Under Trade Agreements (NOV 2023)

 (a) *Definitions.* As used in this clause—